richardm/richardm.github.io/docs/principles/index.md

 ## Culture

 - [You can’t delegate culture](/principles/you-cant-delegate-culture)

-- The standard you ignore is the standard you accept. - David Morrison (paraphrased)
+> "The standard you ignore is the standard you accept." - David Morrison (paraphrased)

 - Generally, praise in public and criticize in private.
-- Criticize egregious behavior in public.
-Being seen to tolerate bad behavior can give the impression that behavior is ok.
+- **Criticize egregious behavior in public.** Being seen to tolerate bad behavior can give the impression that behavior is ok.

 ## Compensation